prottoy-bhattacharyya/chat-web-app/README.md

 # 💬 chat web App
 **chat web App** is a real-time chat application that allows users to communicate with each other and interact with an integrated AI assistant that can answer any questions.
-This app uses a MySQL database for user data and chat history, and leverages the ultra-fast Python web server UV for optimal performance.
+This app uses a MySQL database for user data and chat history.

 ## 🚀 Features
 - 🔁 Real-time chat between users